DB2 for z/OS

 DBARS provides a powerful utility to scan the Recorder for recorded events.

 DBARS has its own interface to DB2 and does not depend on DB2 tracing facilities.
-As a result, DBARS overhead is very small.
+As a result, DBARS overhead is very low.

 DBARS provides access blocking and alerting facilities.